 Select the Synthetic library and choose Spandex as your material.
 Hover over the fabric thumbnails to see their names.

 After choosing your material, use the Color and Crease Intensity controls in the Main_Fabric options to change the shirt color and fabric intensity.
 Each substance has a unique set of controls you can adjust.

-Since you don't have to work linearly in Fuse CC, you can go back and alter any part of your character at any time.
+Since you don't have to work linearly in Fuse, you can go back and alter any part of your character at any time.

 Click the Clothing workspace and open the Tops library and choose Long Sleeve Athletic to complete your character.

 When you are happy with your 3D character, choose one of the two export options in the upper right:

 - Save to CC Libraries prepares your rigged characters for use with Photoshop, where you can use the Properties panel to pose or animate and place your character into any creative project.

 - Save to Mixamo sends your character to Mixamo's website, where you can choose from hundreds of character animations and export to your preferred 3D format.